jamesheald/COIN/README.md

     end
 end
 ```
-For a full list of the names of variables that can be stored see [Variable names](#variable-names) .
+Note that all particles within a run have equal weight and so we can simply average across particles.
+For a full list of the names of variables that can be stored see [Variable names](#variable-names).

 ### Fitting the model to data